 12.1 The Association through the Repairs and Maintenance Policy will act to provide services in a manner that encourages equal opportunities and complies will all relevant equal opportunities requirements.
-The Association's Equalities Policy provides further information on these and the Association's approach to equalities issues.
+The Association's Equality & Diversity Policy provides further information on these and the Association's approach to equality issues.